Jesseekoh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-8-cwd_state stores the result of ls -ls command in a file called ls_cwd_content 9-duplicate_last_line duplicates the last line of the file 10-no_more_js searches for all .js files in a directory and deletes them
+8-cwd_state stores the result of ls -ls command in a file called ls_cwd_content 9-duplicate_last_line duplicates the last line of the file 10-no_more_js searches for all .js files in a directory and deletes them 11-directories counts the number of directories and subdirectories in the current directory 12-newest_files displays the 10 newest files in the current directory 13-unique sorts a list of words and prints only the words that appear exactly once 14-findthatword displays lines in a file the contain a certain pattern 15-countthatword displays the number of lines that contain a pattern 16-whatsnext displays the lines containing the pattern "root" and 3 lines after them in a file